kalekundert/macromolecular_inpainting/notebook/design_encoder/improve_performance/cpp_voxelization/notes.rst

 - When I was debugging the SIGABRT issue, there were some indications that numba was responsible.
-I think that the real reason ended up being that the data loader subprocesses were forked rather than spawned.
-This
+I think that the real reason ended up being that the data loader subprocesses were forked rather than spawned, but I was motivated to "simplify" the code anyways.

 - Numba has a reputation for being hard to install.
-Even though I haven't had trouble with it, removing the numba dependency might make life easier for end-users (down the road).
+Even though I haven't had trouble with it, removing the numba dependency might make life easier for (eventual) end-users.

 - The C++ implementation might be faster.
 Numba should already be pretty fast, but Eigen is probably better at eliminating temporary buffers (through